Logo-stateuniv

 Most Popular Fields of Study

-Mt.
-San Jacinto Community College District Admissions
+building :: Mt San Jacinto Community College District

 To seek admission in the Mt.
 San Jacinto Community College District, students must be residents and non-residents of California who have graduated from high school, passed the California Proficiency Exam or General Education Development Exam (GED), or are 18 years or older and are likely to benefit from the education.
 Students are required to appear for the Accuplacer assessment tests in order to be evaluated for their reading, writing and mathematics skills.
 The assessment tests assist students in making right decisions about the choice of their courses.
 Mt.
 San Jacinto College (MSJC) also allows the use of assessments from other colleges taken within the last 3 years.
 The assessments taken at other colleges which are allowed in MSJC include: ASSET, Compass, Accuplacer, MDTP, CLEP, and CELSA (for ESL Students).